pact-foundation/docs.pact.io/website/docs/implementation_guides/cpp/consumer.md

 $ conan search pact_cpp_consumer -r=pact-foundation
 Existing package recipes:

-pact_cpp_consumer/0.0.7@pact/beta
+pact_cpp_consumer/0.1.0@pact/beta
 ```

-You can then use the library by adding `pact_cpp_consumer/0.0.7@pact/beta` to the dependencies to your project conan file.
+You can then use the library by adding `pact_cpp_consumer/0.1.0@pact/beta` to the dependencies to your project conan file.

-## Building the library (No longer works as Bintray has been shutdown)
+## Building the library

 To build the library, you need to do the following: